 Make sure you put comfortable clothes for the trek.
 Bring along warm sweaters, a padded jacket, T-shirts, pairs of warm wool pants, woollen and cotton socks, thermal wear, and you should be fine.
 As you would trek for 5-6 days, good trekking shoes are a must.
 You can also rent a pair from rental shops available all around Kathmandu.
 Bring a lightweight pair of boots that are sturdy, have rubber soles and good ankle support.
 You also need to bring sunglasses, sunscreen, a compass and a bug spray for precautions. *For rafting you will need flip-flop or sandals, bathing suits and lightweight shorts.

-Do I have to take special measures for my health?
+Do I have to take special measures for my health before trekking in Nepal?

 Always carry a first-aid kit for personal emergency.
 If you are taking any particular medicines, bring them along and let us know about your medical conditions when we ask you when you book trips with us.
 Apart from that, you can easily get medicines for minor ailments.
 Our travel guides will be equipped with first aid kit for your safety.

 Is there any hygiene problem for drinking water?